chrislittle/workbooks/README.md

 # Azure Workbooks

-Sample Workbooks & Powershell Scripts
+Sample Workbooks for Azure Monitor

+Previously Published PowerShell Scripts have been moved to a [new repo](https://github.com/chrislittle/Scripts)